DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4-strpbrk.c - search a string for a set of bites 5-strstr.c - locate a substring
 7-print_chessboard.c - print a chessboard
+8-print_diagsums.c - print the sum of the two diagonals of a square matrix